aspose-slides/Aspose.Slides-Products/slides/en/python-net/merge/pdf-to-fodp/_index.md

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
 {{< blocks/products/pf/feature-page-wrap >}}

-{{< blocks/products/pf/feature-page-header h1="Merge PDF Files and Save as FODP in Python" h2="Import pages from multiple PDF files and save the combined content as a FODP presentation with a cross-platform Python API" >}}
+{{< blocks/products/pf/feature-page-header h1="Merge PDF Files and Save as FODP in Python" h2="Import pages from multiple PDF files and save the combined content as an FODP presentation with a cross-platform Python API" >}}

 {{% blocks/products/pf/feature-page-section h2="Merge PDF to FODP in Python" %}}